Best and worst kitchen brands

 The table below reveals customer scores for each of these brands, and shows which brands people were most likely to have experienced a problem with.

-You can also see star ratings for customer service, value for money and quality of products and finish, so you can see the strengths and weaknesses of each brand.
+You can also see star ratings for customer service, value for money and quality of products and finish, so you can compare the strengths and weaknesses of each brand.

-Our unique customer score ratings are based on how satisfied customers were with the brand overall, and whether or not they’d recommend it to a friend.
-For in-depth information on each of the brands rated above, choose a company from the left-hand menu at the top of this page.
+The unique customer score ratings in the table above are based on how satisfied customers were with the brand overall, and whether or not they would recommend it to a friend.
+For in-depth information on each of the brands rated above, choose a company from the left-hand menu of this page.

 We also asked customers who had used an installation service to rate the brand’s overall service, plus the ease of arranging it and the time it took.
 Visit our page on kitchen installations to find out how each brand scored.